w-mcilhagga/jsparser/README.md

 }
 ```

-The function `many(p)` implements the `*` operator in EBNF: it takes a parser function `p` and applies the parser as many times as it can to the global state. `many` could be implemented as follows:
+The function `many(p)` implements the `*` operator in EBNF: it takes a parser function `p` and applies the parser as many times as it can to the shared state. `many` could be implemented as follows:

 ```javascript
 function many(parser) {